-- Reasons for this could include that many elderly people receive regular pensions, have accrued some wealth, and have often paid off their housing situation.
+- Reasons for this could include that many elderly people receive regular pensions, have accrued some wealth and have often paid off their mortgage.

 - Estonia, Croatia, Latvia, Slovenia and Malta were in the opposite situation where poverty was higher among the older than the younger age groups in 2015.

 - The main economically inactive groups are students, people looking after family and home, long-term sick and disabled, temporarily sick and disabled, retired people and discouraged workers (UK Office for National Statistics, A guide to labour market statistics, 2012).).